AKROGIS/Park-Observer/Park Observer/Documentation/Protocol Specification.md

 `baseline` is ignored if `deadAhead` is provided.

 ### `direction`
 This property is optional.
-If provided it must be one of `cw` or `ccw`.
-The default is `cw`.
+If provided it must be one of `"cw"` or `"ccw"`.
+The default is `"cw"`.
-With `cw`, angles for the `angleDistance` location type will increase in the clockwise direction, otherwise they increase in the counter-clockwise direction.
+With `"cw"`, angles for the `angleDistance` location type will increase in the clockwise direction, otherwise they increase in the counter-clockwise direction.

 ### `locations.units`
 This property is optional.
-If provided it must be one of "feet" or "meters" or "yards".
-The default is "meters".
+If provided it must be one of `"feet"`, `"meters"` or `"yards"`.
+The default is `"meters"`.
-With "meters", distances for the `angleDistance` location type will be assumed to be in meters.
+With `"meters"`, distances for the `angleDistance` or `azimuthDistance` location types will be in meters.
 Otherwise they will be in feet or yards.

 ## `features.symbology`
 An optional object as defined in the [symbology](#symbology) section at the end of this document.
 This object defines how an observation of this feature is drawn on the map.
+The default is a 14 point solid red circle.

 ## `label`
 This property is optional.
 If provided it must be an object.
 There is no default.